TEALSK12/apcsa-public/Unit1/Lesson-105.md

   **Static method** — a block of Java statements that is given its own name (ask students to point to a Java statement)

-  - Has the same structure we're familiar with from the main method we already wrote, but we give it a different name than “main”.
+  - Has the same structure we’re familiar with from the main method we already wrote, but we give it a different name than “main”.

 4. Ask students what simple unit we should build into a static method (have them refer to the